506allen/506allen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My Name is Allen and I work and live in Costa Rica
-I enjoy photgraphy and I have been working my skills to bring my photos to a public space.
-One of my goals is to keep a website with my photography.
+I'm Allen and Costa Rica is where I work and live.
+Photography is my passion and I have been improving my skills to share my photos with others.
+I have a goal of maintaining a website with my photography.

-Besides that I am learning DevOps with Azure and PowerShell.
+In addition to that, I am studying DevOps with Azure and Terraform.
+Here are some simple deployment Terraforms that assist me in solving issues in my daily tasks.
+📫 allen.alv@outlook.com
+📸 @sunset.tico
+✖️ @capturepixs

 Pura Vida!